SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/ediscovery/compliance-search.md

 For more information, see [New-ComplianceSearch](http://technet.microsoft.com/library/433d1602-a026-4d63-be5e-605dd6b7b0d0.aspx).

 > [!IMPORTANT]
-> When you create a compliance search by using the **New-ComplianceSearch** cmdlet, a shadow In-Place eDiscovery search is created (but not started) and displayed on the **In-Place eDiscovery &amp; Hold** page in the Exchange admin center (EAC).
+> When you create a compliance search by using the **New-ComplianceSearch** cmdlet, a shadow In-Place eDiscovery search is created (but not started) and displayed on the **In-Place eDiscovery & Hold** page in the Exchange admin center (EAC).
 It's also returned by using the **Get-MailboxSearch** cmdlet.
 This mailbox search is named ** *ComplianceSearchName* -shadow **.
 We recommend that you delete the shadow In-Place eDiscovery search, and use the script in Step 3 to create the In-Place eDiscovery search.
 The functionality of creating a shadow search will be removed in a cumulative update for Exchange 2016.

 ## (Optional) Step 2: Verify the number of source mailboxes in the compliance search
 <a name="step2"> </a>